Shotbow/fudawiki-files/hanafuda/games/sakura.md

 Any remaining cards form the draw pile for the round and are to be placed in a single face down stack beside the field cards.

+If four cards of the same suit have been dealt to the table, the dealer automatically captures them.
 # Gameplay
+As in most Hanafuda games, the dealer takes the first turn, followed by each player around the table in counter-clockwise order.
+## Turns
+On your turn, choose one card from your hand to play to the field.
+If it matches suits with one card on the field, overlap the two, indicating that you will capture those cards.
+If it matches suits with two cards on the field, choose one of those two to capture with your card.
+If your played card matches 3 cards on the field, all 4 will be captured.
+If your played card does not have any matches on the field, it will simply become a field card.

+After playing a card from your hand and making a match as is appropriate, flip over the top card from the deck and play it to the field in the same manner as above, again making a match by suit if possible.
+Once you have played a card both from your hand and the deck, collect any cards captured into your scoring area.

+Scoring areas should be kept organized by point value, with each card visible.
+Unlike in other games though, captured Chaff cards are simply discarded into one central pile rather than arranged in the scoring area.
+(This does not affect scoring since Chaff are not worth any points on their own and do not have any role in yaku.)
 ## Hiki

 ## Gaji (Wild Card)

 # Card Values
 Note that in this game, the [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Rain Man](/en/hanafuda/suits/willow#rain-man) is treated as an Animal rather than a Bright.
 Note as well the reversal from the usual values for Animals and Ribbons, and that the [![monthicon_12.png](/hanafuda/icons/monthicon_12.png =20x)Yellow Paulownia](/en/hanafuda/suits/paulownia#yellow-bottom-chaff) has the value of a Ribbon.
 |Value|Cards|